JavaScript is required

 How Cantonese shows time without verb conjugation

-The Cantonese language relies on three main tools to express when something happens: aspect markers, time adverbs, and context.
-Let's break down each one.
+The Cantonese language relies on three main tools to express when something happens: aspect markers, time adverbs, and context .

-Aspect markers: the core system
+Aspect markers: The core system

 Aspect markers are short particles that come after the verb to show how an action relates to time.
 These are the building blocks of expressing time in Cantonese grammar.
 The four main ones you'll encounter are 咗 (zo2), 過 (gwo3), 緊 (gan2), and 住 (zyu6).